gcky/etl-project-website/user-docs.md

 2. Install **Vagrant** if not installed already.
   - Go to the [download page](https://www.vagrantup.com/downloads.html).
   - Follow instructions to install Vagrant.
-3. Create a directory for Tungsten and make it the current directory.
+3. Create a directory for Willow and make it the current directory.
-  - `mkdir tungsten`
+  - `mkdir willow`
-  - `cd tungsten`
+  - `cd willow`
-4. Download the Tungsten Vagrantfile and put it in the directory.
+4. Download the Willow Vagrantfile and put it in the directory.
 5. Start up the vagrant instance of the box.
   - `vagrant up`

 <a class="anchor" id="install-run"></a>

-## Running Tungsten
+## Running Willow

 <a class="anchor" id="install-run-start"></a>

 ### Start

-To start Tungsten, open the terminal (Mac) or command prompt (Windows), set the current directory to your Tungsten folder.
+To start Willow, open the terminal (Mac) or command prompt (Windows), set the current directory to your Willow folder.
 Enter and execute `vagrant up`.
 Open the web browser and navigate to `localhost:5000`

 <a class="anchor" id="install-run-shut"></a>

 ### Shut down

-To shut down Tungsten, go to the terminal/command prompt, make sure the current directory is your Tungsten folder.
+To shut down Willow, go to the terminal/command prompt, make sure the current directory is your Willow folder.
 Enter and execute `vagrant halt`.

 <a class="anchor" id="install-uninstall"></a>

-## Uninstall Tungsten
+## Uninstall Willow

-To uninstall Tungsten, simply delete your Tungsten directory.
+To uninstall Willow, simply delete your Willow directory.
 You will not be able to retrieve any previously uploaded datasets once you delete that directory.
 Refer to VirtualBox and Vagrant website for their uninstallation instructions.

 <br>
 <hr>